JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-06-30-Detect-and-bypass-API-Hashing.md

 IDA has no problem typing the local variables correctly, making it easy to detect.

-* PE Parsing, once the malware retrieved the base address of the module it needs, it needs to parse it to obtain the EAT.
+* PE Parsing, once the malware retrieved the base address of the module it wants, it needs to parse the module to obtain its EAT.

 ![PE Parsing](/assets/blog-post-apihashing/PEParsing.png)